 The technical conflict behind field navigation 🔧

 A Microsoft engineer, stationed at IBM's offices in Boca Raton, decided that the Tab key should be used to move between fields in dialog boxes.
 For Microsoft, this was a logical and efficient solution.
-But IBM developers, accustomed to more formal and hierarchical processes, considered that this unilateral decision violated established protocols.
-The dispute escalated to management levels, delaying the development of OS/2.
+But IBM developers, accustomed to more formal and hierarchical processes, considered this unilateral decision a violation of established protocols.
+The dispute escalated to executive levels, delaying the development of OS/2.

-And over one key, the alliance almost broke ⚡
+And over one key, the alliance nearly broke ⚡